 Director of Campus Services – James Marindino

-The Flagler/Palm Coast Campus is Daytona State’s fastest-growing regional campuses.
+The Flagler/Palm Coast Campus is among Daytona State’s fastest-growing regional campuses.
 The campus offers college credit, college preparatory and the first year of the two-year Associate Degree Nursing program.
-All general education requirements for the associate of arts degree may be completed here as well as some associate of science programs such as business administration, which includes 3 certificates.
-Facilities include a nursing laboratory, two science laboratories, an Academic Support Center, two computer laboratories, an amphitheater and modern classrooms.
-Nearly 3,000 students attended this campus last year, and the numbers are projected to continue on the increase.
-To accommodate this growth, planning is under way to expand the campus with new facilities that will meet student needs through the next decade.
+All general education requirements for the associate of arts degree can be completed here as well as some associate of science programs such as business administration, which includes 3 certificates.
+Facilities include a nursing laboratory, two science laboratories, an Academic Support Center, writing center, two computer laboratories, an amphitheater and modern classrooms.
+Nearly 3,000 students attended this campus last year, and the numbers are projected to continue to rise.
+To accommodate this growth, the campus has expanded with a new high-tech, 24,000 square-foot facility to meet student needs through the next decade.